 June 14: Harriet Beecher Stowe, whose Uncle Tom’s Cabin would be more than sufficient to earn her a nomination, but whose long and expansive writing career extended well beyond that most influential work for sure.

-June 15: Josiah Henson, the escaped slave turned abolitionist, preacher, and activist whose inspiring life and compelling autobiography served as one of Stowe’s influences and remain unique and vital American texts (in every sense).
+June 15: Josiah Henson, the escaped slave turned abolitionist, preacher, and activist whose inspiring life and compelling autobiography served as one of Stowe’s influences and deserve a central place in our collective story in their own right.

-June 16: Geronimo, or Goyathlay, the Apache leader and warrior whose legendary life has inspired numerous cultural responses and texts, but should not blind us to the very real and often dark histories to which he also connects.
+June 16: Geronimo (Goyathlay), the Apache leader and warrior whose legendary life has inspired numerous cultural responses and texts, but should not blind us to the very real and too often dark histories to which he also connects.

-June 17: James Weldon Johnson, on whom see that post!
+June 17: James Weldon Johnson, on whose truly Renaissance life see that post!

 June 18: James Montgomery Flagg, the talented child prodigy and turn of the 20th century artist and illustrator whose most lasting legacy is his creation of an iconic, definitely patriotic, perhaps jingoistic and disturbing, and certainly striking and memorable American figure.

-June 19: Pauline Kael, perhaps America’s greatest and most influential film critic, and a cultural commentator and critic whose voice and perspective helped shape our conversations and community throughout the late 20th century.
+June 19: Pauline Kael, perhaps America’s greatest and most influential film critic, and a cultural commentator whose voice and perspective helped shape our conversations and community throughout the late 20th century.

 June 20: Charles Chesnutt, author of (to my mind) the greatest and most significant American novel, among his many other complex and important, and far too unremembered, literary and historical works.